-With T.O.P revealing his new wine label on Instagram, here’s what we know about T’SPOT so far.
+T.O.P of BIGBANG has officially launched T’SPOT wine, revealing his new new wine label on Instagram.
+Here’s what we know about T’SPOT so far.

-After five years out of the spotlight, Choi has been using social media to drop hints about what’s to come.
-Since the release of BIGBANG’s comeback song, “Still Life”, Choi has become especially active — it seems he’s ready to tell the world more about his wine, as well, revealed by an Instagram post on Thursday night.
+Making his return to the public eye after five years, Choi has been sporadically taking advantage of social media to reveal hints and more about what’s to come.
+Following the release of BIGBANG’s comeback single, “Still Life“, Choi has become especially active — it seems he’s finally ready to show the world what he’s been working on: T’SPOT, his new wine.

-In addition to the information above, a little bit of sleuthing shows there’s already an account, @tspotwine, registered with a simple message: “soon”.
+In addition to the information above, a little bit of sleuthing shows there’s already an account, @tspotwine.
+Currently, the account features a large grid image of the name and the artwork by Kohei Nawa.

-When Choi told Prestige Hong Kong that he would be launching a new wine label, he added that the label will be designed by his friend and collaborator, the Japanese artist Kohei Nawa.
-Based on Choi’s Instagram post, the artwork is indeed credited to Nawa.
+When Choi told Prestige Hong Kong that he would be launching a new wine, he added that the label will designed by his friend and collaborator, the Japanese artist Kohei Nawa.
+Now that the bottle has been revealed, the label design, a Nawa piece titled ‘Direction #50’, has been revealed as well.

 While Choi mentioned in his Prestige interview that the wine will be produced in France, based on Choi’s Instagram post, T’SPOT is a 2017 Bordeaux that has been personally curated by the artist and produced in France by Thunevin.

-Thunevin is likely in reference to Jean-Luc Thunevin Selections, a modern winemaker based in Saint-Emillion.
-Described as the “Bordeaux ‘Bad Boy'”, Thunevin sounds like a good fit for T.O.P, a rapper who once called himself the same.
+Thunevin refers to Jean-Luc Thunevin Selections, a modern winemaker based in Saint-Emillion.
+Described as the “Bordeaux ‘Bad Boy'”, Thunevin sounds like a good fit for T.O.P, the rapper who once called himself the same.

 In his interview, Choi stated that he hopes to make the wine “as affordable as he can”, with a portion of proceeds going to supporting an arts foundation.